 Emails and Web Forms

-Identifying information provided by e-mails or web forms will be used only for such purposes as are described at the point of collection (for example on a web form), such as to send information or provide library services, update membership records or to better target library services to meet constituent demands.
+Identifying information provided by e-mails or web forms will be used only for such purposes as are described at the point of collection (for example, on a web form), such as to send information or provide library services, update membership records or to better target library services to meet constituent demands.

 WLS or a member library may contact a patron to clarify a comment or question, to learn about customer satisfaction with library services or to deliver information regarding a library card account.
 To do so requires contact information provided by the patron.
 WLS will not use patron/customer emails for commercial purposes nor will it provide such information to external organizations.